-Your Information: Spouse's Information: Name: Name: Social Security Number: Social Security Number: Date of Birth (MM/DD/YY): Date of Birth (MM/DD/YY): Retirement Date: Retirement Date: Employer (and Payer's name if other than employer): Employer (and Payer's name employer): Employer (and Payer's name employer): B. Spo ouse A. You 1.
-Total disability income received during the tax year 1.
-0000 2.
+Your Information: Spouse's Information: Name: Name: Social Security Number: Social Security Number: Date of birth (MM/DD/YY): Date of birth (MM/DD/YY): Retirement date: Retirement date: Employer (and payer's name if other than employer): Employer (and payer's name employer): e if other r than B. Spous se .
+A. You 1.
+Total disability income received during the tax year1.
+00 .00 2.
 Exclude disability pay.
 See instructions. a.
-Multiply \$100 by the number of weeks your disappayments were \$100 or more.
-Enter total 0000 b.
-If you received disability payments of less than any week enter the total you received for all su 0000 c.
-If you received disability payments for a partial the smaller of either the amount you received of exclusion allowable for the period or the highest .0000 d.
+Multiply \$100 by the number of weeks you payments were \$100 or more.
+Enter total.
+00 .00 b.
+If you received disability payments of less any week enter the total you received for a 00 .00 c.
+If you received disability payments for a pathematication of either the amount you receive exclusion allowable for the period ved or the highest 00 .00 d.
 Add lines 2a, 2b, and 2c.
 Enter total 3.
-Add amounts on line 2d column A and column B. E nter total 300 4.
+Add amounts on line 2d column A and column B. Enter total .00 4.
 Limit on exclusion.
 See instructions. a.
-Enter your federal adjusted gross income from federal form 1040 4a00 b.
-Amount used to calculate exclusion decrease 4b. \$15,000 .00 c.
+Enter your federal adjusted gross income from federal form 1040 4a .00 b.
+Amount used to calculate exclusion decrea ase 4b. \$15,000 .00 c.
 Subtract line 4b from line 4a.
-Enter difference. enter zero • 5.
+Enter differe enter zero .00 5.
 Subtract line 4c from line 3.
-Enter the difference he re and on IA 1040, line 24.
-500 Physician's Statement of Perm nanent and Total Disabilit у Name of Taxpayer with Disability: Physician's Name: Physician's Address: certify that the taxpayer was permanently and totally disabove.
-Physician's Signature: Date:
+Enter the difference e here and on IA 1040, line 24 5 .00 Physician's Statement of I Permanent and Total Disability Name of taxpayer with disability: Physician's name: Physician's address: I certify that the taxpayer was permanently and tota above. ing disabled on the date he of she reureu, a Physician's signature: Date: